Fafa87/GuardiansOfTheMemory/README.md

 - `draox.py` - the first protector: crude, not sophisticated but does the work

+## Where?

+- Windows 8.1 (developed, tested)
+- Linux (in theory but no one yet dared)

 ## Tests?

+Make sure that you save any progress that you made anywhere - if unsucessfull it may cause a freeze.

 You can check if it stops our sample offenders, just run `draox.py` and then run one of them.